Danny Carey: Biography

+Carey was arrested at the Kansas City International Airport on December 12, 2021, after allegedly using a homophobic slur and repeatedly jabbing someone in the chest with two fingers.
+He was charged with a municipal assault violation.
+The charges were dropped in January 2023.

 Equipment

-Danny Carey uses the wood tip version of his own signature model of drumstick made by Vic Firth.
+Carey uses the wood tip version of his own signature model of drumstick made by Vic Firth.
 He previously had endorsed a signature model with Trueline Drumsticks (now Trueline's Tribal Assault model).